-The soul, similar to our physical bodies, gets hungry and thirsty; it can also get hurt and needs healing.
-Our Western culture has a tendency to overlook such needs – probably because souls do not show up with physical evidence.
+Our soul, similar to our physical body, is in need of healing after a traumatic event.
+Our Western culture has a tendency to overlook such things – probably because souls do not show up with physical evidence.

-but by every word that comes from the mouth of God.”
+“It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”

-On that note, when we pray the Lord’s Prayer: “Give us this day our daily bread” this request combines the physical with the spiritual bread, since we are in dire need of both.
-So let’s keep praying for God’s wonderful Bread of Life!
+When we pray the Lord’s Prayer: “Give us today our daily bread”, we request the physical and the spiritual bread, since we are in dire need of both.
+It is wise to pay attention to the urges of our soul and pursue God’s wonderful Bread of Life.